lead-harmony-lab/Bluetooth-Sumobot/README.md

                 [triangle] faster
                 [X] stop
                 [circle] slower
 REMEMBER: You must select done / checkmark on the keyboard to lock the changes into the app.
 Otherwise the app will continue to show 'not set' after you have entered in the appropriate text.
-See [this image](https://github.com/lead-harmony-lab/Bluetooth-Sumobot/blob/master/Arduino%20bluetooth%20controller%20setup%20image.jpg)

 9. Return to the previous screen using the Android back button
 10. Control the sumobot by pressing on the control icons.